MukeshBhul02/Power-BI-Dashboard/README.md

 # Power-BI- End-End-Project
 Hii Mukesh Here,
-You can see this dashboard, I have made in this dashboard , I have shown that How patient are Admited in Hospital.
+You can see this dashboard, I have made this dashboard , I have shown that How patient are Admited in Hospital.
 Total Days of Patients.
 Total Sum Of sales.
 Total Count Of Insurance.